treasure-data/digdag/digdag-docs/src/command_reference.rst

   Add a session parameter (use multiple times to set many parameters) in KEY=VALUE syntax.
 This parameter is available using ``${...}`` syntax in the YAML file, or using language API.

   Example: ``-p environment=staging``

+  Note: Variable defined in _export is not overwritable by --param option.

 :command:`-P, --params-file PATH`
   Read parameters from a YAML/JSON file.
 Nested parameter (like {mysql: {user: me}}) are accessible using "." syntax (like \${mysql.user}).